Menu Close

 We can also categorize mass movements in terms of strategy into two basic types.

-2] Gramscian and Gandhian movements – Gramsci and Gandhi were contemporaries and show unique convergence in context of the strategy.
+2. Gramscian and Gandhian movements – Gramsci and Gandhi were contemporaries and show unique convergence in context of the strategy.
 They suggested two-stage revolution in case of ‘opaque states’.
-(Where it is difficult to understand the exploitative nature’.
-Hence the movement has to be ‘protracted movement’ known as war of position before arriving at a point of direct action or war of maneuver/frontal attack.
+(Where it is difficult to understand the exploitative nature of state).
+Hence the movement has to be ‘protracted movement’.
+There has to be a war of position, an ideological war before arriving at a point of direct action or war of maneuver/frontal attack.

 Gandhi’s approach as ‘proactive’ rather than reactive.
 Gandhian movements are proactive in the sense Gandhi never left ball in the courts of enemy.
 He forced enemy to respond.
 It was always initiative of Gandhi.
 The time and place, issue was all choice of Gandhi.
 Gandhi was offensive rather than defensive.

-1] Rowlett Act and suppression of civil liberties.
-2] Extreme pain because of Jallianwala bag tragedy.
-3] Extreme disappointment and frustration because of the report of Hunter commission, and the massive support by British public for General Dyer.
-4] Economic distress because of 1st WW.
-5] Khilafat movement as an opportunity to bring Muslims together.
+3. Extreme disappointment and frustration because of the report of Hunter commission, and the massive support by British public for General Dyer

 In Nagpur session of 1920, congress adopted the program of extra-constitutional mass struggle led by Gandhi.
 Right to refuse cooperation with the ruler who misrules.
 Gandhi’s promised that such method can deliver Swaraj within a year.